okdarnoc/Downloadpdf_v2/README.md

-# Webpage File Downloader
+# Webpage File Downloader GUI

 This script is a simple Python application that allows you to download all files of a certain type from a webpage.
 It utilizes BeautifulSoup and requests libraries to scrape the webpage, and Tkinter to provide a simple graphical user interface.

 ## Dependencies
-requests
+1. requests
-BeautifulSoup4
+2. BeautifulSoup4
-Tkinter (comes pre-installed with Python)
+3. Tkinter (comes pre-installed with Python)

 ## Mechanism